ryanjohnsontv/node-red-contrib-inovelli-notification-calculator/README.md

 ### Z-Wave Integration

 You are able to choose between Z-Wave JS, OpenZWave, or Z-Wave (deprecated) as your integration.
-This can also be set via msg.payload.zwave (zwave_js, ozw, or zwave).
+This can also be set via msg.payload.zwave (values: zwave_js, ozw, or zwave).

 ### Entity ID/Node ID